Learning holographic QCD with unflavored meson spectra: Introduction

 Although these models can reproduce the low-lying hadronic spectra with reasonable accuracy, they are often limited by the assumptions made about these background field profiles.
-Neural networks, being a universal function approximator \cite{HORNIK1989359}, can be used to approximate these background fields without making any assumptions about their functional forms.
-There has been an increased interest in the subject with the establishment of a correspondence between the AdS/CFT and Deep Learning (DL)~\cite{Hashimoto:2019bih}, where the deep layers of a deep Boltzmann machine, from the viewpoint of a 4-dimensional QFT at the visible layer, are seen as an ``emergent" bulk space coordinate.
-The trained weights become the metric of the extra-dimensional space-time.
-Further, the matching of the DL with holographic QCD~\cite{Hashimoto:2018bnb,Akutagawa_2020}, leverages this correspondence to model the background geometry by fitting the $\rho$ and $a_2$ mesons using neural networks.
-This framework was then improved by including a dilaton potential to predict the rho meson spectrum~\cite{Hashimoto:2021ihd}.
+Neural networks, as universal function approximators \cite{HORNIK1989359}, can approximate these background fields without making any assumptions about their functional forms.
+There has been an increased interest in the subject with the establishment of a correspondence between the AdS/CFT and Deep Learning (DL)~\cite{Hashimoto:2019bih,Jeong:2025omu}, where the deep layers of a deep Boltzmann machine, from the viewpoint of a 4-dimensional QFT at the visible layer, are seen as an ``emergent" bulk space coordinate.
+The trained weights serve as the metric for the extra-dimensional space-time.
+Further, the matching of the DL with holographic QCD~\cite{Hashimoto:2018bnb,Akutagawa_2020,Hashimoto_2021}, leverages this correspondence to model the background geometry by fitting the $\rho$ and $a_2$ mesons using neural networks.
+This framework was then improved by including a dilaton potential to predict the $\rho$ meson spectrum~\cite{Hashimoto:2021ihd}.

+Beyond these, there has been growing interest in the applications of machine learning techniques in Holographic QCD \cite{PhysRevResearch.2.023369, Filev:2025mbt, Ahn:2024jkk}.
+In particular, machine learning has been employed in the study of glueball spectra \cite{wyr3-2kc5}, heavy-quark potentials \cite{Luo:2024iwf}, heavy quarkonium spectra and their decay constants \cite{zhang2026heavyquarkoniumspectrumdecay}, probing proton structure \cite{kou2026probingprotonstructurephysicsguided}, and using lattice QCD data to learn the QCD phase diagram \cite{Cai:2024eqa}.
+These developments collectively demonstrate that holographic QCD can be effectively formulated as an inverse problem, with machine learning providing a flexible framework for exploring the space of admissible background configurations.